This website helps victims report hate crimes

 The frequency of hate-motivated attacks didn't end with the election of Donald Trump, whose campaign attracted support from the "alt right," a loose collection of white nationalists and white supremacists.
 Since the election, the Southern Poverty Law Center and ProPublica tallied 1,372 hate and bias incidents in the US.

 Those numbers caught the attention of CuroLegal, a Portland, Maine, business that builds legal software.
-They held a design event at Boston's Suffolk University Law School, and the CuroLegal team created Hate Crime Help, an online tool to assist people who have experienced a hate-motivated incident.
+The company held a design event at Boston's Suffolk University Law School, and the CuroLegal team created Hate Crime Help, an online tool to assist people who have experienced a hate-motivated incident.

 Hate Crime Help is simple to use.
 It asks you to answer four questions, three of which can be chosen from a prepopulated list.
 The fill-in-the-blank form prompts you to specify whether you've experienced verbal hate, harassment, property damage or violence.
-It asks where it happened -- at work, home, online or wherever. -- and it asks for a ZIP code, along with the reason you think it happened, such as because of your sexual orientation or religion.
+It asks where the incident occurred -- at work, home, online or wherever -- and it asks for a ZIP code, along with the reason you think the incident happened, such as because of your sexual orientation or religion.

 CuroLegal's emphasis on ease of use is deliberate.
 Targets of hate incidents are often scared and anxious.
 A complex form would only compound a situation complicated by the fact that hate crimes and bias incidents are defined differently under the law.
 The distinction between them might escape many people.